Watch our introductory video.

 Neuropathy Alliance of Texas

-Chances are that you know someone who has neuropathy, but you may not realize it.
-About 40 million Americans suffer from neuropathy; that translates into about 2.3 million Texans, with 166,000 people in the Austin metro area alone.
-That’s more people than those with Parkinson's, HIV, and Alzheimer's COMBINED.
-Many people, however, do not understand the causes of their symptoms and never receive a timely, or even accurate, diagnosis.
-Founded in late 2010 by two caregivers who chanced upon each other, Neuropathy Alliance of Texas (formerly known as “Hands Feet & Heart”) seeks to provide neuropathy patients and their caregivers the information, support, resources and hope that had not existed for its founders.
-Although there is currently no cure for this neurological disorder, NATX provides the tools its members need to “Live Well with Neuropathy”.
+Chances are you know someone who has neuropathy, even if you've never heard of it.
+About 20 million Americans suffer from neuropathy.
+That’s more people than Parkinson's, HIV, and Alzheimer's COMBINED.
+Many people, however, do not receive a timely, or even accurate, diagnosis.
+Founded in late 2010 by two caregivers, Neuropathy Alliance of Texas seeks to provide neuropathy patients and their caregivers the information, support, resources and hope that had not existed for its founders.
+Although there is currently no cure for this neurological disorder, NATX provides the tools its members need to “Live Well with Neuropathy.”

-3 Central Texas neuropathy support groups whose monthly meetings feature expert speakers from a variety of disciplines.
+3 neuropathy support groups in Central Texas whose monthly meetings feature expert speakers from a variety of disciplines.

 Tai Chi classes

-Currently offered in 2 locations to help with balance, strength, and meditation.
+Currently offered in 3 locations to help with balance, strength, proprioception, and stress relief.